Flank/flank-dashboard/docs/19_feature_design_template.md

 This section discovers how users' privacy is protected.
 One should cover the following points:

-- Describe what user's data is collected and how this data is protected.
-These may refer to analytics sent to 3rd-party services, cookies, etc.
+- Describe what user's data is collected and how this data is processed and protected.
+If data is sent to 3rd-party services, it should properly be reflected in the Privacy Policy and known by the users.
 - Define privacy regulations the feature or related component act according to (GDPR, CCPA, HIPAA, etc.).
-- Describe a possibility of disabling data collecting in the scope of the feature.
+- Consider a possibility of disabling data collection (opt-out).

 ### Security
 > How relevant data will be secured (Data encryption at rest, etc.).

-The Security section purposes describing how users' data is secured.
+The Security section's purpose is to describe how users' data is secured.
 This is related to all data that users provide, and the application then stores in the [Database](#database) or using 3rd-party services.
-This section should contain the following information:
+This section should highlight:

-- how data is secured from insufficient access;
+- how data is secured from unauthorized access;
-- how a user can gain an access to their data (authentication/authorization, user's scope, etc.);
+- how a user can gain access to their data (authentication/authorization, user's scope, etc.);
-- how data is encrypted and what exactly the stored information is encrypted (consider the same data described in both [Database](#database) and [Privacy](#privacy) sections).
+- what data encryption methods are used.

 To provide a full security review, one should consider performing the [threat modeling](https://en.wikipedia.org/wiki/Threat_model).
 This section may use the existing threat model or create and use a new one.

 ### Program
 > Detailed solution description to class/method level.

-In this section, one should dive into implementation details and solidify the feature architecture.
+In this section, one should dive into implementation details according to the feature architecture.
 One should consider visualizing all the given information, if possible, to simplify the understanding of how the feature is working.
 To archive the great and clear visualization, the classes/sequence/activity/etc. diagrams may be used along with the tables and lists.
-The general idea is to clearly define the feature architecture design.
+The general idea is to clearly define the feature architecture design, so it's ready for implementation.

 One should keep the following guide: